1871fotc/fotc/docs/walks/index.md

 - **[Founding Fathers][founding-fathers]** - Remembering the members of the first Brisbane General Cemetery Trust
 - **[Notable Women][notable-women]**
-- [Toowong Identities Heritage Trail 1][toowong-identities-a] - A Heritage Walk to Commemorate the Centenary of the Proclamation of the Town of Toowong in 1903
+- **[Toowong Identities Heritage Walk 1][toowong-identities-a]** - The first of two walks commemorating the Centenary of the Proclamation of the Town of Toowong in 1903
-- [Toowong Identities Heritage Trail 2][toowong-identities-b] - A Heritage Walk to Commemorate the Centenary of the Proclamation of the Town of Toowong in 1903
+- **[Toowong Identities Heritage Walk 2][toowong-identities-b]** - The second of two walks commemorating the Centenary of the Proclamation of the Town of Toowong in 1903

 ## Birds of a feather